Sentiment-Aware Stock Price Prediction with Transformer and LLM-Generated Formulaic Alpha: Methodology

 MSE is used to evaluate the accuracy of the stock price predictions generated by the models.
 It measures the average squared difference between the predicted stock prices and the actual prices.
 A lower MSE indicates that the predicted values are closer to the true values, which means better prediction accuracy.
 The formula for MSE is the following.

 where \(y_i\) is the actual stock price, \(\hat{y}_i\) is the predicted stock price, and \(n\) is the total number of predictions.

 Furthermore, to highlight the novelty of incorporating sentiments from both target companies and their related firms, we evaluate the impact of integrating sentiment information into a Transformer model for stock price forecasting, which will be illustrated in Section~\ref{Sec 4.3}.
 For both the baseline scenario without sentiment and the experimental scenario with sentiment, we conduct ten independent runs per stock.
 This number is chosen as a common practice in empirical machine learning research to balance statistical robustness with computational efficiency.
+Furthermore, to examine the feature randomness and training variance, two experimental setups are considered: (i) fixing a single alpha set and repeating the experiment of all models for 10 runs to account for training variance; and (ii) fixing the training seed of the Transformer model and generating ten different alpha sets to account for feature randomness.
+The experimental setup (ii) includes the comparison between Transformer trained with and without sentiment information.

-We report the average MSE and the standard deviation in each case to capture performance and account for training variability.
+We report the average MSE and the standard deviation in each case.
 This ensures a fair and statistically sound comparison, allowing us to assess not only the average performance improvement of sentiment features, but also the consistency of the model predictions across multiple runs.